In a nutshell

 Next to the dome, there’s a big observation deck 40 meters up where you’ll have a great view of Alfama.
 If your feet are tired, you can take the elevator up.

-Fun fact: there’s a saying in Portuguese to describe something that never gets finished: “like the construction of Santa Engrácia”.
-And boy, did it take a while to build – 350 years to be exact.
+Fun fact: there’s a saying in Portuguese to describe something that never gets finished: “like the construction of Santa Engrácia”- It’s because the construction took a full 350 years!

 Ticket for the Pantheon with fast access